 In the pipeline

 In a job’s pipeline, you can see each candidate’s screening result, e.g., 5/5 criteria met.
-Click on the candidate card to see how the AI reached this score.
+Click the candidate card to see how the AI arrived at this score.

 On a candidate’s profile